-The Woodlane Village clinic was established in February 2017 in cooperation with the University of Pretoria as part of their Community Oriented Primary Care project (COPC).
+The Woodlane Village Clinic started on 8 February 2017 in cooperation with the University of Pretoria (UP).

 The Clinic is part of the COPC (Community Oriented Primary Care) project that UP has in cooperation with the Department of Health in informal settlements.